Posted Sunday, March 10, 2019 by MCVB Staff

 Blue Waters Kayaking provides three nighttime tours.
 There’s a four-hour bioluminescence kayak tour of Tomales Bay, a three-hour moonlight tour of Tomales Bay, and an outing that combines the bioluminescence tour or the moonlight tour with an overnight camping trip.

-On May 28, the full-moon tour will launch at sunset from Miller Boat Launch.
+On May 18, a full-moon tour will launch at sunset next to Nicks Cove in Marshall.
 Kayakers will experience the tranquility of the moon’s light reflecting off the surfaces of the water during this one-of-a-kind experience in nature.

 Martin Griffin Preserve